stacks-network/docs/src/pages/build-apps/overview.md

 This page provides information on how to build such apps using [Stacks.js](https://github.com/blockstack/stacks.js) and other libraries that make integration of the Stacks blockchain easy for front-end developers.

-Three main types of integration are available:
+Three main integrations are available:

 - **Authentication**: Register and sign in users with identities with the Stacks blockchain
 - **Transaction signing**: Prompt users to sign and broadcast transactions to the Stacks blockchain